Glazzes/react-native-zoom-toolkit/docs/docs/components/resumablezoom.md

 |------|---------|
 | `SizeVector<number> \| number` | `6` |

-Maximum scale value allowed by the pinch gesture, expects values bigger than one.
+Maximum scale value allowed by the pinch gesture, expects values bigger than or equals one.

 Alternatively you can pass a resolution object, for instance an HD image resolution `{ width: 1920, height: 1080 }`; this will instruct the component to calculate `maxScale` in such a way it's a value just before images and videos start getting pixelated.